euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    uses a global interpreter lock in contrast to Jython and lets extensions perform reference-counting based garbage collection, which is incompatible to Java's gc-approach.
-For each of the arising issues, JyNI proposes a feasible solution; most remarkable it emulates CPython's reference counting garbage collection on top of Java's mark-and-sweep based approach (taking care of adjacent concepts like finalizers and weak references and their interference with Jython).
+For each of the arising issues, JyNI proposes a feasible solution; most remarkably it emulates CPython's reference counting garbage collection on top of Java's mark-and-sweep based approach (taking care of adjacent concepts like finalizers and weak references and their interference with Jython).
 (Note that there are vague considerations around